 Energy services and decentralised generation

 Vattenfall offers energy services, including battery storage, network services, charging solutions for electric vehicles, solar panels, heat pumps and smart meters.
-We also provide marketplaces and access to marketplaces where customers can buy and sell electricity, as well as solutions for customers to optimise their energy use, and access convenient and smart energy solutions.
+We also provide market services and access to marketplaces where customers can buy and sell electricity, as well as solutions for customers to optimise their energy use.

 Our value chain

 We generate value for our stakeholders by applying the six capital inputs of the International Integrated Reporting (IR) Framework.

 Vattenfall’s activities contribute to the achievement of the UN’s Sustainable Development Goals (SDGs), which are a collection of 17 global goals that were adopted in 2015 by more than 150 countries.
 Though adopted by governments, our strong belief is that businesses and industries play a decisive role in the extent to which these goals are achieved.